ArduPilot/ardupilot_wiki/dev/source/docs/ap-peripheral-landing-page.rst

 - :ref:`mRo UAVCAN/DroneCAN Adapter node<common-mro-uavcan-adapter-node>`
 - :ref:`Orange Cube<common-thecubeorange-overview>` (It is a flight controller, but it can also be used in AP_Periph.
 Similar node types to follow.)

-See: :ref:`common-uavcan-peripherals` for more devices
+See: :ref:`DroneCAN Peripherals <copter:common-uavcan-peripherals>` for more devices

 Firmware
 ========